 Mr. O’Sullivan wrote a superb 2006 book, The President, the Pope, And the Prime Minister: Three Who Changed the World, in which the anti-Soviet coalition is justly widened to include Margaret Thatcher.
 She plays a role in The Divine Plan as well, principally through Mr. O’Sullivan’s commentary, but as he points out, Mrs. Thatcher was a Methodist and uncomfortable with the idea that she was a participant in a mission ordained by God.

-However, that is the position of Messrs.
+That is, however, the position of Messrs.
 Orlando and Kengor, and it’s probably God’s honest truth.
 If that “probably” seems an equivocation, it’s only because, like Mrs. Thatcher, I was brought up Methodist and am reluctant to assume that I’ve witnessed the intervention of God in contemporary history, although I certainly agree, as John L. Allen Jr. wrote recently, that John Paul II’s 1979 trip home to Poland “set the dominoes tumbling that would eventually bring down the Soviet empire.”
 That’s just history.

 Yet the case for the hand of God directly ordering those events and the intersecting lives of Ronald Reagan and Karol Wojtyla is very compelling.
 From humble beginnings, both rose to the most important leadership positions on earth.
 Both men were nearly killed by would-be assassins’ bullets – and just months apart.